Low-Dose Aspirin Information

-Did you know aspirin helps men and women in different ways?
+Aspirin helps men and women in different ways.

 Aspirin can help you stay healthy as you get older.
 But aspirin is not right for everyone.
 Learn more about whether you should take low dose aspirin every day.
-Click here for more details on aspirin’s benefits and side effects.
+Read more on the Men & Women: Protecting our Hearts & Brains (2-page PDF) fact sheet for more details on aspirin’s benefits and side effects.

-Yes, women should take aspirin, but to protect their brains not their hearts.
+Yes, men and women should take aspirin, but women should take it to protect their brains not their hearts.
 Aspirin prevents strokes in women, not heart attacks.